Chromium & Copper

 Anemia, increased susceptibility for infections,

-weakened immune system, increased risk for
+weakened immune system, hormonal disorders,

-insomnia, irregular heart beat (arrhythmia),
+heart beat (arrhythmia), weight loss, leukopenia,

 nerve degeneration, cardiomyopathy (in rats).